How to Make a Leadership Training Presentation [That Sticks]

 Your slides should look as strong and confident as the leadership principles they’re teaching.

-3. Use Strong Visuals with Purpose
+3. Use Visuals with Purpose

 Stock photos of people shaking hands?
 Cliché.
 Random clip art?
 Worse.
 Every visual you use should add meaning to your message.